sedostheatre/sedos.co.uk/input/about/how-we-operate.md

 RedirectFrom:
   - aboutus/howweoperate.htm
 ---
-Sedos is a Charitable Incorporated Association.
+Sedos is a Charitable Incorporated Organisation.

 **[Click here to read the constitution](/assets/SedosConstitution.pdf)**.